Climate Change and Health

 - The New York State Climate Action Plan Interim Report developed by the New York State Climate Action Council, was published in 2011.
 A technical work group for climate change adaptation examined the health impacts of climate change and outlined strategies to promote adaptation and resilience.

-- Responding to Climate Change in New York State (ClimAID) was published in 2011 as part of the Interim Report.
-It provided a basis for public health adaptation strategies, with case studies and other detailed information.
-A link to this report appears at right.
+- Responding to Climate Change in New York State (ClimAID) is part of the Interim Report.
+It provided a basis for the report's public health adaptation strategies, with case studies and other detailed information (link at right).

 New York State is involved in many other activities that have a public health component.
-See the NYSERDA Integrated Assessment for Effective Climate Change Adaptation Strategies in New York State.
+The NYSERDA Integrated Assessment for Effective Climate Change Adaptation Strategies in New York State (link at right) examines climate change impacts and needs specific to New York.

 For questions, contact New York State Department of Health at: email@example.com